Home » Automobile engg » Cylinder Head: Diagram, Parts, Functions, Types, Uses, [PDF]

 As you know now, it is a detachable metal that fits over the top of the cylinder block.
 Which is mainly used to close the combustion chamber of the engine from above.
 So now, I hope I’ve covered everything about the cylinder head parts, and their function.

-If you still have any doubts or questions on “cylinder head”, you can ask in the comments.
+If you still have any doubts or questions about the “cylinder head”, you can ask in the comments.
 If you like this article then please share it with your friends.
 Subscribe to our newsletter to get notified when we upload new posts.

 Download PDF file of this article